Trustees' Academy: Decline and end

 The RSA had long sought the rooms and the teaching space of the Trustees' Academy.
 In 1858, they persuaded the Trustees that they begin teaching a 'Life School' in Art in the academy building, so that the Antique School became a more elementary Art course.
 Thus more advanced students took the RSA Life School courses.

 In practice, the Trustees' Academy downgraded its art teaching and the Royal Scottish Academy got a foothold in the old Royal Institution building.

-Another measure of the Trustees' Academy downgrade was the enforced measure of instruction by the Department of Science and Arts in south Kensington in London.
+Another measure of the Trustees' Academy downgrade was the enforced measure of instruction by the Department of Science and Arts in South Kensington in London.
 The validation of instruction did help new Art Schools like the Stirling Art School; but the change of focus from Scotland and continental Europe to that of England only hindered the much older Trustees' Academy.
 Its distinctive character was lost.

 This was to cause a schism.
-The Arts branch of the Academy split off and became its own separate school, the School of Applied Art, as Sir Robert Rowand Anderson was dissatisfied with the new teaching; and thus the new art school reverted back to traditional Scottish and European teachings.
+The Arts branch of the academy split off and became its own separate school, the School of Applied Art, as Sir Robert Rowand Anderson was dissatisfied with the new teaching; and thus the new art school reverted to traditional Scottish and European teachings.

-The Trustee' Academy was now solely a Trade and Design academy.
+The Trustees' Academy was now solely a Trade and Design academy.
 It limped on under English instruction, before it finally became defunct in 1903.
 The recently founded School of Applied Art consumed the last of its old school as its architecture wing that year.
 In 1907 the Scottish Education Department became the responsible body, re-cementing the Scottish educational outlook.
 The SED founded a new art school that year, the former School of Applied Art including a new architecture wing, as the Edinburgh College of Art.

 The old Royal Institution building was given over to the Royal Scottish Academy by the National Galleries of Scotland Act in 1906.